Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There are different types of hearing tests.
-The tests don’t require special preparation and don’t hurt.
+You don’t need to do anything to prepare for them, and the tests don’t hurt.

 Types of hearing tests